yugabyte/yugabyte-db/docs/content/get-started/local-cluster/index.md

 ## Test

-Open http://localhost:8080 in your browser and login to the admin console with the default username and password (admin/admin).
+Open http://localhost:8080 in your browser and login to the admin console with the default username **admin** and default password **admin**.

 ### Create universe

 Universe is a cluster of YugaByte instances grouped together to perform as one logical distributed database.
-All instances belonging to a single Universe run on the same type of cloud provider node.
+All instances belonging to a single Universe are identical to each from a client standpoint and run on the same type of cloud provider node.

 If there are no universes created yet, the Dashboard page will look like the following with **Docker** as a pre-configured [Cloud Provider](/admin/#configure-cloud-providers).